amanmagar/Database-Systens/Readme.md

 ## To delete the data from the database
 DELETE FROM tablename where col = value;

-## To add new column to the alreadu working database
+## To add new column to the already working database
 ALTER TABLE tablename colname data type